Jefalteague/RGitPrac/README1.md

 ### This is a Number Three as well.

-li This is an ordered list
+1. This is an ordered list
-li this is too.

 * This isn't an ordered list.

+2. This is too.